Monmouthshire Railway and Canal Company: A railway for the Eastern Valley

 The operation of the tramroad gave an enormous boost to the efficiency of the coal and iron industries, but of course only in the areas of the Western Valley that it served.
 Important works and pits in the Eastern Valley were at a competitive disadvantage.
 The ironmasters of Eastern Monmouthshire were frustrated with the inaction of the Monmouthshire Company, and they decided that the solution was a new railway for both passengers and goods: the Newport and Nantyglo Railway, soon retitled the Monmouthshire Railway.
 The proprietors of the Monmouthshire Canal Navigation themselves proposed a railway to head off the competitive threat, and to alter all their tramroads to "make them suitable for locomotive haulage" and to become the carriers themselves.

-Early in 1845 an accommodation was reached between the Canal Company and the promoters of the Railway; the Canal Company would promote the necessary railway themselves.
+Early in 1845 an accommodation was reached between the canal company and the promoters of the railway; the canal company would promote the necessary railway themselves.

-The Monmouthshire Canal Navigation got its Act in 1845, authorising it to build the Newport and Pontypool Railway, to use locomotives and become sole carriers.
+The Monmouthshire Canal Navigation got the Newport and Pontypool Railway Act 1845 (8 & 9 Vict. c. clxix), for the "Newport and Ponty Pool Railway", authorising it to build the railway, to use locomotives and become sole carriers.
 Authorised capital was £119,000.
-The Act required it to make the new railway to standard gauge and to convert the whole of the Western Valley system to that gauge as well,except the Rassa, Blaendare and Cwmffrwd Tramroads, and to provide all the rolling stock for mineral traffic.
-To retain income during the conversion, the Canal Company had to find some way of allowing existing services to run while the work was being done.
-The Company owned some 30 miles of tramroad, but there were just as many miles under private ownership, as well as the 22 miles of the connecting Rumney Tramroad, and 14 miles of the Sirhowy Tramroad.
+The Act required it to make the new railway to standard gauge and to convert the whole of the Western Valley system to that gauge as well, except the Rassa, Blaendare and Cwmffrwd Tramroads, and to provide all the rolling stock for mineral traffic.
+To retain income during the conversion, the canal company had to find some way of allowing existing services to run while the work was being done.
+The company owned some 30 miles of tramroad, but there were just as many miles under private ownership, as well as the 22 miles of the connecting Rumney Tramroad, and 14 miles of the Sirhowy Tramroad.
 Some of the curves were sharper than 15 feet radius, an impossibility under locomotive operation.